thinkaliker/rshell/README.md

 #### Features

 - indicates who is logged in and the current directory
-- execute commands without flags
+- execute any command with any amount of flags
 - type exit to exit
 - seperate commands with connectors (;, ||, && [see below for note on connectors])
 - use comments to ignore the rest of input past that point